Getting School Transcripts (When You Owe Money to the School)

 What Gives Schools the Right To Withhold My Transcripts?

 Even with FERPA, withholding transcripts is well within the rights of the university, college, or community college that you owe money to.
-This could be anything from unpaid loans (such as defaulted federal student loans) to something seemingly minor like outstanding on-campus parking tickets or library fines.
+The institution may do this due to unpaid loans (such as defaulted federal student loans) or even something seemingly minor like outstanding on-campus parking tickets or library fines.

-The bottom line is that if you have unpaid debt related to your school, your official academic records may be withheld by the school.
+The bottom line is that if you have unpaid debt related to your school, it may withhold your official academic records.

 Pay the fine or fees you owe.